jekyll/minima/index.md

 Welcome to our website!

-At Polyquantique, we develop the theory and computational tools underpinning the next generation of nonclassical bright light sources needed for building fault-tolerant quantum computers and quantum communication networks.
+At Polyquantique, we develop the theory and computational tools underpinning the next generation of nonclassical bright light sources and devices needed for building fault-tolerant quantum computers and quantum communication networks.
 We work at the intersection of quantum optics, photonics and information.
 Find out more about our current research in the links below.